masverse/masverse-portal-docs/docs/services/certificate/certificate-service.md

 <br/>

-## Get Smart Contract by transaction hash
+## Get Smart Contract by contract address

 Retrieves all smart contract records for an organization.